 - Don’t give up.
 So many people give up their New Year’s resolutions within the first month.
 But you don’t have to!

 The bottom line is that excessive alcohol intake can make you gain weight.
 Heavy drinking can lead to extra calories and obesity, not to mention cancer, liver disease, and other diseases.

 What happens after 4 days of not drinking?
 After 4 days of not drinking, you should be getting better sleep.
 And you should be thanking yourself for avoiding hangovers.
 However, if you’re a very heavy drinker, you may still be experiencing withdrawal symptoms at day 4.

 What happens after 30 days of not drinking?
-If you are interested in Dry January or Sober September, you’ll be glad to know what happens after 30 days of not drinking: improved overall health, higher quality sleep, better liver health, lower risk of heart disease, and probably some weight loss.
+If you are interested in Dry January, Sober September, or Sober October, you’ll be glad to know what happens after 30 days of not drinking: improved overall health, higher quality sleep, better liver health, lower risk of heart disease, and probably some weight loss.

 It’s real wine, without the alcohol.